Start an Other Telecommunications Services Business in Dubai

 Dubai South Business Hub: direct access to Al Maktoum International Airport

-The Other Telecommunications Services licence is ideally suited to a diverse range of operators and entrepreneurs, including:
+The Other Telecommunications Services license is ideally suited to a diverse range of operators and entrepreneurs, including:

 International telecoms companies seeking a regional hub to serve the Middle East, Africa, and South Asia